 - Depending on the circumstances, asking employees for documentation when not required based on their citizenship, immigration status, or national origin may violate federal law.
 More information is available here.

 - The DACA court decisions do not require employers to review or audit their Forms I-9.
 If an employer decides to review its Forms I-9, it should do so in a non-discriminatory way.
 This may mean reviewing all Forms I-9 or a sample selected based on neutral criteria.
 Employers should not single out Forms I-9 based on employees’ citizenship, immigration status, national origin, or any other protected basis.
 More information is available here.

 - Employers that use E-Verify must follow DHS rules and use E-Verify consistently, without regard to an employee’s citizenship, immigration status, or national origin.
 Employers that violate these rules run the risk of losing access to E-Verify and violating federal law.
 More information on avoiding discrimination is available here.

 - Employers that use E-Verify generally are not allowed to run current employees through E-Verify.
 In addition, employers are not allowed to run employees through E-Verify because they have DACA, or because of assumptions or suspicions about employees’ immigration status or national origin.
-The appeals court and district court rulings have no effect on a DACA recipient’s ability to receive an “employment authorized” E-Verify result.
+The DACA court decisions have no effect on a DACA recipient’s ability to receive an “employment authorized” E-Verify result.

 How DACA recipients can get more information